 Do you run prenatal classes?

-Yes, you can join us for prenatal Pilates on Wednesdays at 11.30am and Saturday mornings at 11.00am.
-Or you might want to join one of our equipment classes, where you will be following your own programme tailored by the instructor for you and your needs.
+Yes, you can join us for prenatal Pilates on Wednesdays at 11.30am and Saturday mornings at 8.00am.
+Another option is you can join one of our group equipment classes, where you can following your own programme tailored by the instructor for you and your needs.